 For example, if you are a blog about dogs, you wouldn’t want to target keywords like “cat food” or “pet supplies.”

-You want to make sure that the keywords you are targeting are relevant to your business
+You want to make sure that the keywords you are targeting are relevant to your business.

 Search Intent

-The second thing you need to consider is the search intent.
 Make sure that the keywords you are targeting have the right intent.
 Search intent is the motivation behind a particular search.
 This is the reason why someone is searching for something.

 There are four types of search intent:

-Informational: The user is looking for information about a topic.
+– Informational: The user is looking for information about a topic.

 – Navigational: The user is looking for a specific website.

-Transactional: The user is looking to buy something.
+– Transactional: The user is looking to buy something.

-Commercial: The user is looking to compare prices or find a coupon before making a purchase
+– Commercial: The user is looking to compare prices or find a coupon before making a purchase

 For example, if someone is searching for “SEO services,” they are probably looking to hire an SEO company.